restspace/svelte-schema-form/README.md

 	<SubmitForm {schema} {value} on:submit={submit} />

 Note, you'll need to install a Sass processor into your Svelte setup for this to work.
 The `layout.scss` file creates a standard form layout. `basic-skin.scss` adds a very simple skin with fonts, colours etc on top of that.

+The `SubmitForm` component manages validation of the entered data using the full JSON Schema spec and renders any error messages beside the relevant components.
+Standard behaviour is that errors are not shown until the Submit button has been clicked at least once.

 ## JSON Schema support